voldern/Gmail-MCP-Server/README.md

    - For web applications, verify the redirect URI is correctly configured

 3. **Port Already in Use**
-   - If port 3000 is already in use, please free it up before running authentication
+   - If the default port (3000) is already in use, you can specify a different port:
-   - You can find and stop the process using that port
+     ```bash
+     npx @gongrzhe/server-gmail-autoauth-mcp auth --port 8080
+     # or
+     GMAIL_MCP_AUTH_PORT=8080 npx @gongrzhe/server-gmail-autoauth-mcp auth
+     ```
+   - Remember to update your Google Cloud Console redirect URI to match the new port

 4. **Batch Operation Failures**
    - If batch operations fail, they automatically retry individual items